MiniLini/Secret_Santa/README.md

 1. **Input Participants:**

-   - Participants enter their names one by one.
+   - Participants enter their names confidentially one by one.
    - Each participant is assigned a unique moniker from a predefined list.

 2. **Anonymity and Privacy:**

-   - The console screen clears after each participant's input to maintain privacy.
+   - The program prompts each individual that enters their name to hit enter to clear the screen after getting their mniker to maintain privacy seen in results.

 3. **Pairing Secret Santas:**